-NMFA maintains a credit facility with Wells Fargo for the PPRF which provides for a borrowing limit of up to \$100,000,000 for the purpose of obtaining necessary funding, on an interim basis, to make loans to qualified entities prior to the issuance, sale and delivery of certain Public Project Revolving Fund Revenue Bonds and to reimburse NMFA for such loans that have been made.
+NMFA maintains a credit facility with Wells Fargo for the PPRF which provides for a borrowing limit of up to \$100,000,000.
+Using the Supplemental Credit Reserve Fund as collateral, up to \$15,000,000 of the line can be drawn for general PPRF liquidity purposes and can be repaid prior to the end of the fiscal year.
+Less any draws for liquidity purposes, the remainder of the line is available for obtaining necessary funding, on an interim basis, to make loans to qualified entities prior to the issuance, sale and delivery of certain PPRF Revenue Bonds and to reimburse NMFA for such loans that have been made.
 The terms of the credit facility require payment in full of any outstanding balance from the proceeds of the next PPRF bond issuance.
-Interest is due monthly on the outstanding balance, and accrues at 70% of U.S. dollar monthly LIBOR plus 55 basis points.
-The LIBOR rate at June 30, 2017, was 1.22%.
+Interest is due monthly on the outstanding balance and accrues at 70% of U.S. dollar monthly London Interbank Offered Rate (LIBOR) plus 55 basis points.
+The LIBOR rate at June 30, 2018, was 2.09%.
 NMFA pays a 25 basis point fee on the unused portion of the facility.
-For fiscal year 2017 and 2016, the line of credit has no activity and the balance at year end was zero.
+For fiscal year 2018, the line of credit had \$26,700,000 of proceeds and payments resulting in a zero balance at year end.
+During fiscal year 2017, the line of credit had no activity.